Community Green Gyms™ in Hackney

-We meet outside the Nye Bevan Lower Community Hall, Overbury Street, E5 0AW at 10:45.
+The meeting point for each session is outside the Nye Bevan Lower Community Hall, Overbury Street, E5 0AW at 10:45 every Friday.

 Volunteering is free, simple and no experience is necessary.
 It is ideal for learning new practical skills such as gardening, construction, and conservation.
-All our tasks are designed for a variety of fitness levels and put on emphasis on improving mental and physical well-being.
-For more information, or to join us, please contact Trudi at email@example.com or by calling 07768 421881.
+For more information, or to join, please contact firstname.lastname@example.org

 With a variety of habitats the filter beds provide interesting wildlife throughout the year.
 The wooded areas are excellent for flocks of tits and finches.
 Look out for Great Spotted and Green Woodpecker.
 Kestrel and Sparrowhawk are found on the reserve and will also hunt on the adjacent open grassland of Hackney Marshes.